politicalwatch/politicalwatch.es/content/en/blog/8m-nuestro-feminismo-de-diario.md

 And even if women are paid (or are employees who make a decent salary at the end of the month), it seems to us that success is, above all, living well and treating ourselves even better.

-Happy and vindicative 8th March :músculo::tono-de-piel-4:
+Happy and vindicative 8th March.

 Cover image: Photo by [Gayatri Malhotra](https://unsplash.com/es/@gmalhotra?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) on [Unsplash](https://unsplash.com/es/fotos/un-grupo-de-personas-con-carteles-frente-a-un-edificio-u2L9p1awiEE?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash).